JakeSchultz/jakeschultz.github.io/index.md

 ### CS3220 | Web And Internet Programming

 [Box Office](/Lab3/BoxOffice.html) <br>
-<br>Static webpage that lists some movies, their links on imdb and some info about the movies. <br>
+<br>Static web page that lists some movies, their links on imdb and some info about the movies. <br>

 ---
 [Zoom Link Organizer]()